OpenMPT/openmpt/doc/module_formats.md

   `MODTYPE`.
 * Do not rely on hard-coded magic numbers.
-For example, when comparing if an index is valid for a given array, do not hard-code the array size but rather use `MPT_ARRAY_COUNT` or, for ensuring that char arrays are null-terminated, `mpt::String::SetNullTerminator`.
+For example, when comparing if an index is valid for a given array, do not hard-code the array size but rather use `mpt::size` or, for ensuring that char arrays are null-terminated, `mpt::String::SetNullTerminator`.
 Similarly, do not assume any specific quantities for OpenMPT's constants like MAX_SAMPLES, MAX_PATTERN_ROWS, etc.
   These may change at any time.